danieltwilliams/profile-selector/README.md

 # Code Challenge

-Provide a user interface to search for personal profiles
+Provide a user interface to search for personal profiles, [hosted on Netlify](https://heuristic-payne-e7c413.netlify.app/)

 ### Acceptance criteria
 * Users can type queries into the search box